sleepingkingstudios/rspec-sleeping_king_studios/README.md

 * 2.0.0
 * 2.1.0

-## The Extensions

-To enable an extension, simply require the associated file.

-### Mocks

-These extensions support the creation and use of mock objects.

-#### custom\_double

-    require 'rspec/sleeping_king_studios/mocks/custom_double'

-As the built-in 'double' method, but accepts a block that is passed to Class.new when the double is created, allowing you to create functional class and instance methods on the double.
-Useful when you need to test a function or sequence that repeatedly updates or checks the state of the injected object.

-**How To Use:**

-    custom_double('My Double', :foo => "Foo") { attr_accessor :bar }

 ## The Matchers

 To enable a custom matcher, simply require the associated file.
 Matchers can be